MCP HubMCP Hub

 mcp-pandoc: A Document Conversion MCP Server

-Officially included in the 1 open-source project. 🎉
+Officially included in the Model Context Protocol servers open-source project.

 Overview

-mcp-pandoc is a Model Context Protocol server for document format conversion using pandoc.
-This server allows you to transform content between various document formats while preserving formatting and structure.
+A Model Context Protocol server for document format conversion using pandoc.
+This server provides tools to transform content between different document formats while preserving formatting and structure.

-Credit: This project utilizes the Pandoc Python package for document conversion.
+This project uses the Pandoc Python package for document conversion.

 Tools